Ammar-Alnagar/Modal/README.md

-run the python script wraped in modal architecture in your enviroment
+##Run the python script wraped in modal architecture in your enviroment
 ```
 modal run script.py
 ```

-run the python script on the modal server without worrying about connectivity,  you can close your browser , ide , pc wtv and the code will run till completion or error which will terminate the run
+##Run the python script on the modal server without worrying about connectivity,  you can close your browser , ide , pc wtv and the code will run till completion or error which will terminate the run
 ````
 modal run --detached script.py
 ```